Including Signed Languages in Natural Language Processing

 \section{Towards Including Signed Languages in Natural Language Processing}

-The limitations in the design of current SLP models often stem from the lack of exploring linguistic possibilities of signed languages.
-We therefore invite the NLP community to collaborate with the CV community in researching signed languages.
+The limitations in the design of current SLP models often stem from the lack of exploring the linguistic possibilities of signed languages.
+We therefore invite the NLP community to collaborate with the CV community, for their expertise in visual processing, and signing communities and sign linguists, for their expertise in signed languages and the lived experiences of signers, in researching SLP.
 We believe that first, the development of known tasks in the standard NLP pipeline to signed languages will help us better understand how to model them, as well as provide valuable tools for higher-level applications.
 Although these tasks have been thoroughly researched for spoken languages, they pose interesting new challenges in a different modality.
 We also emphasize the need for real-world data to develop such methods, and a close collaboration with signing communities to have an accurate understanding of how signed language technologies can benefit signers, all the while respecting the Deaf community's ownership of signed languages.